Interview by Meritxell Rosell

-Mistakes often have a significant influence on the origin of artistic (and scientific) works and can ultimately change their direction.
-Foul-Up is a new record label based in Berlin seems to be exploring different aspects of digital and human error in the (dis)information era and its relation to art genesis: Foul-Up acknowledges the importance of both unintentional and intentional foul-ups for the creation of art.
+Mistakes often significantly influence the origin of artistic (and scientific) works and can ultimately change their direction.
+Foul-Up is a new record label based in Berlin that explores different aspects of digital and human error in the (dis)information era and its relation to art genesis: Foul-Up acknowledges the importance of unintentional and intentional foul-ups for the creation of art.
 The uncertainty of the foul-up might be a foundation of the art creation, or it might be sought to be experienced through the work of art.

-Nicolai expands: In regards to “Information City” the artwork approach slightly differed from the label’s three previous releases, partly because certain topics were informing the work more clearly.
+Nicolai expands: Regarding “Information City”, the artwork approach slightly differed from the label’s three previous releases, partly because certain topics were informing the work more clearly.
 As Tobias’ work for the album was getting refocused a few times along the way, its thematic side got gradually more defined, and we both felt it was quite important that the artwork reflected some of the same spirits as the music.
-It was Tilmann who introduced Tobias and myself to Eva’s work.
-Eva and I have yet to meet in real life unlike how I’ve worked with the artists for other covers, yet entirely appropriate for “Information City”.
+It was Tilmann who introduced Tobias and me to Eva’s work.
+Eva and I have not met in real life, unlike how I’ve worked with the artists for other covers, yet entirely appropriate for “Information City”.
 Eva sent us to work based on her perception of the music and its mood and thematics, and from that selection, we chose the image.

 How would you describe the symbiotic collaboration behind the artwork and album for Information City?

-Information City is my sonic informational pathology, and Eva Papamargaritis artwork is the histology.
-My outset for adding this extra layer of pondering to my music comes from my years at university where I did Planning- and Urban Studies.
+Information City is my sonic informational pathology, and Eva Papamargaritis’s artwork is the histology.
+My outset for adding this extra layer of pondering to my music comes from my years at university, where I did Planning- and Urban Studies.
 My core interest throughout my studies was the political and systemic dominance that permeates the layout and architecture of public space and how this dominance affects human behaviour within said space.
-In public space, we aren’t free to express ourselves in any way we want.
+In public spaces, we aren’t free to express ourselves however we want.
 There is a public order that is upheld by authorities and by the social control of “normal behaviour” we exercise over each other.

-When you go online people behave quite differently.
-Here you find platforms for all types of (self) expression, and you can join communities matching with your interest, sexual-, political- and religious beliefs.
+When you go online, people behave quite differently.
+Here you find platforms for all types of (self) expression, and you can join communities matching your interest and sexual-, political- and religious beliefs.
 The immediate freedom seems bigger online.
-Seemingly, there is no authority that will make sure that “outrageous” behaviour is kept to a minimum like in “the real world”.
-Here information and opinions float free; communities flourish, and political agendas are being formed.
+Seemingly, no authority will ensure that “outrageous” behaviour is kept to a minimum like in “the real world”.
+Here information and opinions float free, communities flourish, and political agendas are formed.
 There is no apparent order as there is in public space.
 There is constant chaos out of which both good and bad things emerge.

-I liked the definition “Information City is my sonic informational pathology, and Eva Papamargariti’s artwork is the histology”, could you elaborate on a bit more about it?
-(Particularly, on the sonic informational pathology)
+I liked the definition, “Information City is my sonic informational pathology, and Eva Papamargariti’s artwork is the histology.”
+Could you elaborate a bit more about it?
+(Particularly on the sonic informational pathology)

-Tobias: I wanted to impose what I try to describe above directly in the music and therefore sampling from memes on Youtube, and the likes thereof seemed like a suitable instrument to achieve that.
-While I paint a bleak picture with my “pathology”, I also wanted to project the challenges of navigating in the stream of information with a sense of humour.
+Tobias: I wanted to impose what I tried to describe above directly in the music, and therefore sampling from memes on Youtube and the likes thereof seemed like a suitable instrument to achieve that.
+While I paint a bleak picture with my “pathology”, I also wanted to project the challenges of navigating the stream of information with a sense of humour.
 I can’t count how many hours I have wasted laughing at meaningless rubbish on Youtube while I intended to do something meaningful with my time.
-It’s easy to get sidetracked and just to numb yourself looking at checking cute doggies.
+It’s easy to get sidetracked and to numb yourself looking at checking cute doggies.

 What were the biggest challenges you faced during the development of the collaboration?

 Tobias: I think the biggest challenge was to streamline the narratives that are present in both Eva’s and my work.
 As Eva said, she is occupied with the blurred lines between biology and technology.
-And I am occupied with the task of navigating in information, sorting true from false.
-I think we found a common interest in how advanced technology influences life, and how we as humans work to organise the tension field between artificial and “real” life.
+And I am occupied with the task of navigating information sorting true from false.
+I think we found a common interest in how advanced technology influences life and how humans work to organise the tension between artificial and “real” life.
 Our focuses, for now, are on slightly different levels of this matter.
-This challenge has inspired me to research the field where technology and human life intertwines more thoroughly.
+This challenge has inspired me to research the field where technology and human life intertwine more thoroughly.

-Eva: As Tobias mentioned, a strong challenge was to find the intercept point between our narratives, and somehow let them interact without forcing anything which was also essential for us.
-Thankfully I think this happened naturally because we might use different mediums and approaches in our practice but we both create work that merges themes and tries to balance between personal perspectives and social, political or scientifical narratives that feel quite prominent on the present’s context.
+Eva: As Tobias mentioned, a strong challenge was to find the intercept point between our narratives and somehow let them interact without forcing anything, which was also essential for us.
+Thankfully, this happened naturally because we might use different mediums and approaches in our practice.
+Still, we both create work that merges themes and tries to balance between personal perspectives and social, political or scientific narratives that feel quite prominent in the present context.

-In Always a Body, Always a Thing, Eva mixes the biological and the digital, she has an architecture background, what does the inspiration and interest in biological systems come from?
+Eva, In Always a Body, Always a Thing, you mix the biological and the digital.
+You have an architecture background.
+Where does the inspiration and interest in biological systems come from?

 What is your chief enemy of creativity?

-Eva: I think sometimes myself deliberately is sabotaging the creative process by giving in to this great desire of delaying to take important decisions at the beginning of each project and let things happen the last minute.
-I always manage to complete my projects on time, but I guess somehow, I don’t use my time resources always in the bests of the way.
+Eva: I think sometimes I deliberately sabotage the creative process by giving in to this great desire to delay important decisions at the beginning of each project and let things happen at the last minute.
+I always manage to complete my projects on time, but I guess I don’t always use my time resources in the bests of the way.